Term Dates 2022

 Cohort Entry at Otonga Road School

-We are introducing cohort entry for our 5 years olds in 2018.
+We introduced cohort entry for our 5 years olds in 2018.

 Helping students to have a great start at school is important for their early success.
 Cohort entry is about helping children to settle better in school.
 There is evidence that starting school alongside other children helps children build relationships and supports a smoother entry to school life.
 It can also mean less disruption for new entrant teachers who can prepare for groups of children arriving on a specific date rather than on an individual and ad hoc basis through the year.

 Will this mean my child has to stay in early childhood education longer than they would otherwise?
 Some children could stay in early learning or other care for a longer period than they would otherwise.

 The Labour Government has undertaken to continue the subsidy to cover the additional time at the early childhood centre.
 Under the Labour Government children are not able to start school BEFORE they turn five.

 Some parents may choose to have their child wait for a later cohort entry date if they feel their child is not ready to start school.

 Cohort entry does not apply to children who have turned six, or who are transferring from another school.
 A school with cohort entry cannot enforce that a child turning six, who has not yet been enrolled, start at the beginning of the term prior to their turning six.
 It is a legal requirement that a child enrol at a registered school from age six, but the legislation about cohort entry only applies to five year olds.
 Therefore, if not already enrolled, a child can start school on their sixth birthday, but must start school no later than their sixth birthday.

 What effect does cohort entry have on early learning services and ngā kōhanga reo, childcare and OSCAR subsidies?